Avalanche rout Coyotes 7-1 in Game 5 to win 1st-round series

+EDMONTON, Alberta (AP) — The Colorado Avalanche spent the first three games of their series against Arizona trying to solve a hot goalie.

+They put on a show the final two, displaying the flash and depth that makes them one of the favorites to win the Stanley Cup.

-EDMONTON, Alberta (AP) — Nathan MacKinnon had two goals and two assists, Nazem Kadri also scored twice and the Colorado Avalanche routed the Arizona Coyotes 7-1 on Wednesday to close out the first-round playoff series in five games.
+Nathan MacKinnon had two goals and two assists, Nazem Kadri also scored twice and the Avalanche routed the Coyotes 7-1 on Wednesday to close out the first-round playoff series in five games.

+“Our guys really dug in and just a great focus on what we needed to do,” Avalanche coach Jared Bednar said.
+“We played to our identity.”

 Colorado, the No. 2 seed in the Western Conference, took control of the series with a Game 4 blowout and skated into the next round with three first-period goals in Game 5.